Farnham, Ashgate, 2014, ISBN: 9781409455776; 317pp.; Price: £75.00

 Following the publication in 1702 of Edmund Calamy’s Account of those ministers ejected from their livings following the restoration of the monarchy in 1660, between 1704 and the publication of The Sufferings of the Clergy in 1714, John Walker was sent ‘over a thousand letters’ (p.
-9), together with some contemporary correspondence and legal documents dating back to the 1640s and the 1650s, which detailed the travails of those clergymen who had suffered for royalist cause.
-Many of the accounts were vivid in their detail, having frequently been written by correspondents who were either family members of the sufferer or their clerical successor in the incumbency where they suffered.
+9), together with some contemporary correspondence and legal documents dating back to the 1640s and the 1650s, which detailed the travails of those clergymen who had suffered for the royalist cause.
+Many of the accounts were vivid in their detail, having frequently been written by correspondents who were either members of the sufferer's family or their clerical successor in the incumbency where they suffered.
 Clergymen were often imprisoned: Richard Towgood, the vicar of St. Nicholas’ parish in Bristol, was imprisoned in a cell with over 50 prisoners (p.
 126), and George Buchanan, the vicar of Kirkby Lonsdale in Westmorland, was imprisoned at Lancaster for three years (p.
 123).
 Clergymen were often the targets for plunder, though Thomas Grey, the vicar of Ponteland in Northumberland, was fortunate in having sympathetic parishioners willing to hide his moveable goods (p.
 113).
-Families often shared in the sufferings of their father.
+Clergymen's families often shared in their sufferings.
 Paul Prestland, the rector of Market Deeping in Lincolnshire, lived for six months in a barn with his wife and five children (p.
 164), and Frances King, the daughter of John Manby, ejected as rector of Cottenham in Cambridgeshire, recalled that other children in the parish were prompted by their parents to exclude her from their games (p.
 37).
 None of this is to suggest that these clergymen simply accepted their lot as mere sufferers for their king.
 Jonathan Swift, the grandson of Thomas Swift, the vicar of Goodrich in Herefordshire, claimed that his grandfather’s setting of a trap in a river resulted in the deaths of 200 of the enemy (p.
 107), and McCall has calculated that no fewer than 150 of the Walker accounts include acts of aggression by the ‘sufferer’ (p.
 201).